Ryder

-Ryder System, Inc., commonly known as Ryder, is an American transportation and logistics company.
-It is especially known for its fleet of commercial rental trucks.

-Ryder specializes in fleet management, supply chain management, and transportation management.
+Ryder System, Inc. is an American transportation and logistics company, specializing in truck rental and leasing, fleet management, supply chain management, and transportation management.
 It also offers full-service leasing, rental and maintenance, used vehicle sales, transportation management, professional drivers, e-commerce fulfillment, and last-mile delivery services.
-Ryder operates in North America, and the United Kingdom.
-It has its headquarters in Miami-Dade, Florida.
+The company is headquartered in Coral Gables, Florida, and operates in the United States and United Kingdom.

 History

-Ryder was founded in Miami, Florida in 1933 by James Ryder as a concrete hauling company with one truck, a 1931 Model "A" Ford.
+Ryder was founded in Miami, Florida, in 1933 by James Ryder as a concrete hauling company with one truck, a 1931 Model "A" Ford.
 In 1938, Ryder signed a five-truck lease deal with Champagne Velvet Beer, increasing Ryder's fleet to 20 trucks.
-By the following year, the fleet grew to more than 50 trucks.
+By the following year, the fleet had more than 50 trucks.
 This led to Ryder changing its focus from distribution to leasing.
 Ryder bought Great Southern Trucking Company in 1952.
-In 1955 Ryder System, Inc. was formed to combine Great Southern and Ryder Truck Rental.
+In 1955, Ryder System, Inc. was formed to combine Great Southern and Ryder Truck Rental.
 Ryder System went public in 1955.
-By the 1960s and 1970s, Ryder had expanded into the distribution and supply chain markets.
+In the 1960s and 1970s, Ryder expanded into distribution and supply chain.
+James Ryder retired in 1978.

-James A. Ryder, founder and chairman, retired in 1978 and died in 1997.